tom-liron/my-crypto-desk/README.md

 ### Markets
 ![Markets page](assets/screenshots/markets.png)

+*Browse coins, flip cards for for more details, and select up to 5 favorites.*

 ### Live Reports
 ![Live reports charts](assets/screenshots/live-reports.png)

+*Track live USD prices and percentage changes in real time using interactive charts.*

 ### Favorites Limit Dialog
 ![Favorites limit dialog](assets/screenshots/limit-dialog.png)

-*Browse coins, flip cards for details, and select favorites.*
+*When the 5-coin limit is reached, a modal lets you replace an existing favorite.*

 ---